1 - NOMINATIONS AND ELECTIONS OF MEMBERS, COUNCILORS AND OFFICERS

 1. The Endowment Committee members shall serve as trustees for the investment fund, which consists of the Endowment Fund and the Reserve Fund.
 The Endowment Fund is composed of the General Endowment Fund, the Nier Fund, the Gordon A. McKay Fund, and other funds that may be established by the Council.

-2. The Committee shall consist of five members who are appointed by the President and one officio members, the Society Treasurer.
+2. The Committee shall consist of five members who are appointed by the President and one ex officio member, the Society Treasurer.
 At least four of the appointed members must be Meteoritical Society members.
 Appointed members serve three-year terms and may be re-appointed without limit.
 The President shall designate one of the members to serve as chair.

 3. The responsibilities of the Committee include managing the investment fund, fundraising, ensuring that contributions are appropriately acknowledged, encouraging submission of proposals, issuing a report to the Council, and recommending expenditures from the General Endowment Fund.
 Final approval of expenditures will be made by the Council